Total Management of Cancer Since 1969

-Cancer Research forms an innate part of CPAA with the major objective comprising translational community based research projects.
-The analysis is validated and disseminated through publications in peer reviewed national and international journals, presentation in conferences and communicating the key messages to the community.
-The focus of the Research team is translational research in the realm of identification of ‘Predictive Markers’ in Oral Cancer’ and ‘Cervical Cancer’, and study the psychosocial effects of cancer on patients and family members.
+Cancer Research forms an innate part of CPAA with the major objective comprising translational community-based research projects.
+The analysis is validated and disseminated through publications in peer-reviewed national and international journals, presentations in conferences and communicating the key messages to the community.
+The focus of the Research team is translational research in the realm of identification of ‘Predictive Markers’ in Oral Cancer’ and ‘Cervical Cancer’, the Research Team also focuses on detection of viral strain through modern molecular techniques, which does the analysis based on both phenotype and genotype. and study the psychosocial effects of cancer on patients and family members.

 CPAA is uniquely positioned to understand the psychological issues that arise when a family member is diagnosed with cancer.
 We conduct research on appropriate topics affecting patients, parents, children and siblings.
 Translational research is conducted on the genetic profile of an individual susceptible to cancer or protects them against cancer in the face of faulty risk enhancing habits.

-CPAA conducts systematic scientific studies of cancer related issues, such as risk factors, epidemiology and psychosocial effects on patients with cancer and their loved ones including caregivers.
+CPAA conducts systematic scientific studies of cancer-related issues, such as risk factors, epidemiology and psychosocial effects on patients with cancer and their loved ones including caregivers.
 The studies are conducted after prior ethical approval is granted from the relevant Institutional Ethics Committees.
+In continuation of its preventive approach, and complementing its research and early detection initiatives, CPAA’s mission is to protect underprivileged girls from the risk of cervical cancer by providing free HPV vaccines, thereby safeguarding their future and empowering them to live free from the burden of this disease.

 A. Translational Research Studies: